On average across the year,

 On average across the year, no, the United States is not colder than Vermont, United States . the United States has an average minimum temperature of 7°C/45°F and Vermont, United States has an average minimum temperature of 0°C/32°F.

-no, the United States has less rain than
+Does the United States have more rain than Vermont, United States?

 the United States's wettest month is June, with an average monthly rainfall of 102mm, which is drier than Vermont, United States's wettest month (also June, with an average monthly rainfall of 174mm).